 Are you planning to visit French Polynesia?
-Select your country of residence to check automatically if you need a power plug adapter or voltage converter in French Polynesia.
+Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in French Polynesia.

 Electricity in French Polynesia

 In French Polynesia the power plugs and sockets are of type A, B and E. The standard voltage is 110 / 220 V and the standard frequency is 60 / 50 Hz.

 In French Polynesia the power plugs and sockets are of type A, B and E. Check out the following pictures.
 When living in Sweden you will need a power plug adapter for sockets type A and B. Make sure that your appliances with plug F have an extra pinhole for use in socket E.

 - Your appliances with plug C don't fit socket A or B.

 - Your appliances with plug F don't fit socket A or B.